HoopoSystems/react-version-check/README.md

 }
 ```
 ## helper script
-To make this work, you will need from time to time to update the version number inside your `package.json` ---
+To make this work, you will need from time to time (and especially after big changes) to update the version number inside your `package.json`  ---
 and you will need a script to run on each build to copy this number from `package.json` to `public/meta.json`

 ### the script: